-IP TAKE: Siebel is really into its Scholars, but eligibility is limited to a short list of pre-selected universities.
+IP TAKE: Siebel focuses on Scholars, but eligibility for grants is limited to a short list of pre-selected universities.
 The foundation also gives to a handful of favored universities and its own stem cell research and energy research institutes.

-PROFILE: The private foundation of Siebel Systems is a pretty hefty funder, but with very little infrastructure outside of its awards program for science and business grad students.
-It gives to four key areas: the homeless and underprivileged, education and research, public health, and energy solutions.
+PROFILE: The Thomas and Stacey Siebel Foundation, founded in 2000, has very little infrastructure outside of its awards program for science and business grad students.
+It supports four key areas: the homeless and underprivileged, education and research, public health, and energy solutions.

-For science researchers, most of its grantmaking goes to a very small number of very targeted initiatives, which are in part determined by the very same Scholars who win the awards.
-There are a few main ways to land Siebel funding, but oddly enough, they usually don't involve applying to the foundation.
+For science researchers, most of its grantmaking supports a very small number of targeted initiatives, which are in part determined by the very same Scholars who win the awards.
+There are a few main ways to secure Siebel funding, but interestingly, they usually do not involve applying to the foundation.

 More recently, Siebel also launched the Siebel Energy Institute, a multi-university “consortium for innovative and collaborative energy research” that offers $25,000 and $50,000 research grants “to accelerate advancements in the safety, security, reliability, efficiency and environmental integrity of modern energy systems.”
-Before jumping into SEI’s call for proposals, keep in mind that grants here are again limited to the consortium’s university members.
+Before submitting to SEI’s call for proposals, grantseekers should keep in mind that grants here are again limited to the consortium’s university members.

 Other examples of work the foundation has funded include initiatives in computer science and data analysis for projects such as mapping the human genome or winning presidential elections.

-Finally, the foundation makes support grants to universities, but a pretty small number of them.
+Finally, the foundation makes a small number of support grants to universities.
 The majority of recent university grants were allocated “to support academic and scholarship programs,” and recipient universities included the University of Illinois at Urbana-Champaign, MIT, the University of Chicago, and Princeton.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).